publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stD/m__us_usc_t26_stD.md

 >     “(j)  __Effective Date__  __.—__

->     This section shall apply to calendar years beginning after December 31, 2013.”
+>     This section shall apply to calendar years—

+>         “(1) beginning after December 31, 2013, and ending before January 1, 2017, and

+>         “(2) beginning after December 31, 2017.”

     \[[Pub.
 L. 111–152, title I, § 1406(a)(3)(C)][/us/pl/111/152/s1406/a/3/C], Mar.
 30, 2010, [124 Stat.
 1065][/us/stat/124/1065], which directed amendment of [section 9010(c) of Pub.
 L. 111–148][/us/pl/111/148/s9010/c], set out above, by substituting “subparagraph (C) or (D)” for “subparagraph (C)(i)(I), (D)(i)(I), or (E)(i)” in par.
 (3)(A), was executed by making the substitution in concluding provisions of par.
 (3), to reflect the probable intent of Congress.\]